Mind, matter and being

 The physical universe can be understood as an informational system

 Since we can never experience most of the physical universe directly (except for those processes that manifest as conscious phenomena), we are not confined to perceiving it as fundamentally concrete.
-Instead, we can conceptualise the physical world as system of data and processes.
+Instead, we can conceptualise the physical world as a system of data and processes.
 By doing so, the physical universe seems more compatible with the realm of conscious experiences.
 In fact, we have always known about the physical world only via our brains (through information and concepts), therefore this approach is fully reconcilable with our current scientific knowledge.

 Conscious phenomena are manifestations of physical processes

-Conscious experiences correlate directly with brain activity—specific patterns of neural activity result in the phenomena we experience.
+Conscious experiences correlate directly with brain activity – specific patterns of neural activity result in the phenomena we experience.
 Thus, conscious phenomena are manifestations of physical processes.
 Since reality is a unified system, the chain of events from the physical world to conscious experience is continuous and seamless.
 Every step in this chain can be viewed as part of the same physical process, including those that manifest as conscious experiences.
 Therefore, when we experience something, we are directly encountering the physical processes of the universe in the form of conscious phenomena.

 Conscious experiences consistently correlate with specific patterns of brain activity, suggesting that the brain does not need to experience consciousness in order to produce behaviour that appears conscious.
 There is no compelling evidence that consciousness influences the brain or the physical world.
 Instead, the brain’s physical patterns, which correspond to conscious experiences, are enough to generate relevant behaviour.
 For example, when seeing a beautiful sunset, the brain patterns that generate the conscious experience of its beauty also lead to the decision to stay and enjoy the moment longer, without any additional influence from consciousness.
 These neural patterns can then be stored as memory, and when the memory is recalled, the brain recreates those patterns, reviving the corresponding conscious experience of the sunset’s beauty.